-Group/Property Description Addressing Net address Bus address or net address of the variable.
+Group/Property Description Addressing Property group for addressing Net address Network address of variables.
 This address refers to the bus address in the connection configuration of the driver.
 This defines the PLC, on which the variable resides.
-Data block For variables of object type Extended data block, enter the datablock number here.
+Data block not used for this driver Offset Offset of variables.
+Equal to the memory address of the variable in the PLC.
 Adjustable from 0 to 4294967295.
-You can take the exact maximum area for data blocks from the manual of the PLC.
-Offset Offset of the variable; the memory address of the variable in the PLC.
-Adjustable from 0 to 4294967295.
 Bit number Number of the bit within the configured offset.
-Possible entries: 0 65535 Alignment String length Only available for String variables: Maximum number of characters that the variable can take.
+Possible entries: 0 to 65535.
+Alignment not used for this driver String length Only available for String variables.
+Maximum number of characters that the variable can take.
 PVI Address Address information for the B&R PVI driver.
 PVI Type (VT) Variable type.
 (List of types see table: PVI variable types .)
 PVI Number of Elements (VN) Number of elements at field variables.
 Pre-allocation: VN=1.
 For multi-dimensional field variables the number of the elements of all field dimensions is quoted (Example: var[10][5] => VN =50).
 PVI Length (VL) Variable length in bytes.
 For single variables the variable length equals the process data length.
 For field variables the variable length defines the element length.
 Driver connection Position of the variable within the defined offset.
-Driver Selection of the driver Driver object type Depending on the employed driver, an object type is selected during the creation of the variable; the type can be changed here later.
-Data type Data type of the variable.
-Is selected during the creation of the variable; the type can be changed here later.
-ATTENTION: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
+Drivers Selection of the driver Driver Object Type Object type of the variables.
+Depending on the driver used, is selected when the variable is created and can be changed here.
+Data Type Data type of the variable.
+Is selected during the creation of the variable; the type can be changed here.
+Attention: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
+PVI name Is automatically set during online import.